 Play/listen to new music.
 Let your hair down.
 Wear green.

 We are embarking upon the doing action part of the year.
-Our duties will begin soon, only to conclude in the winter.
+Our duties will begin soon, only to conclude in the late atutumn.
 Spring equinox is not a time for speeches or formality.
-It is a time for informal gatherings rife with music, play and poetry about love, newness, and rebirth.
+It is a time for informal gatherings rife with music, play, and poetry about love, newness, and rebirth.

-The best time to do your practice is at dawn with the rising sun.
+The best time to do our practice is at dawn with the rising sun.
 The qi available this time of day is extremely replenishing.

-To deepen your experience of harmonizing with this seasonal shift with your personal health goals, I recommend scheduling an individual consultation.
+To deepen your experience of harmonizing with this seasonal shift with your personal health goals, I recommend embarking on my Reiki Training.